homiedopie/beberlei.de/drafts/201303_doctrine_repositories.rst

         ->getRepository('\EasyBib\Api\Entity\Group')
         ->match($specification);

-In constrast to the criteria, we could now even go and implement or and not specifications to enhance query capabilities.
+In constrast to the criteria, we could now implement or and not specifications to enhance query capabilities.

 Improving Specifications